-Losing control of your vehicle can be terrifying.
-Although there are many causes of skids and spin outs in the Birmingham area, most of these situations involve drivers who are travelling too fast for the conditions.
-These scenarios are commonly referred to as “oversteer” and “understeer.”
+Although there are many causes of skids and spin-outs in the Birmingham area, many crashes involve drivers who are traveling too fast for the road conditions.
+When a driver is going too fast, especially on slick roads, their tires and vehicle may move in unpredictable ways.
+These scenarios are commonly referred to as “oversteer” and “understeer” accidents.

-Both understeer and oversteer mishaps can cause you to lose control of your vehicle and cause a car crash.
+“Understeer” refers to what happens when a car turns less than the driver intended it to when turning the steering wheel.
 Understeer skids occur when the front tires of a car lose grip, and the vehicle is unable to turn the corner or follow a curve in the road.
-Oversteer occurs when a car’s rear tires operate at a greater slip angle than the front tires.
+Instead, the car continues to move in the same straight direction, rather than turning.

 For a free legal consultation, call 800-537-8185